Sreenath-1/java-assingment-mini-banking-system/README.md

 # java-assingment-mini-banking-system

-# Mini Banking System (Java)
+## Description

-This is a simple menu-driven banking system developed using Java.
+This is a simple banking system created using Java.
+The program allows users to create an account, deposit money, withdraw money, and search for an account using the account number.

+All account details are saved in a file so that the data is not lost when the program is closed.
+This project is built to practice basic Java concepts like classes, objects, and file handling.

 ## Features